Be specific about where we are going and what it will take to get there.

 This is why startups are funded in stages (and also why planes are refuelled for one sector at a time).

 Each investment into a startup is described as a round.
-These are given names like: Seed, Series A, Series B etc. Each round of funding will typically provide enough capital to cover 18-24 months of expenses (or “runway”2) and dilute the existing owners by up to 20-30%.
+These are given names like: Seed, Series A, Series B etc. Each round of funding will typically dilute the existing owners by up to 20-30% and provide enough capital to cover 18-24 months of expenses.

-Indeed a well articulated unit of progress is a great way to determine exactly how much capital is required.
-Once we can estimate that, then the current valuation of the business is a simple function, based on how much diultion is necessary to tempt new investors.
+A well articulated unit of progress is a great way to determine exactly how much capital is required.
+Once we can estimate that, then the current valuation of the business is a simple function, based on how much dilution is necessary to tempt new investors.

 In my experience, companies tend to spend all of the money they raise in each round, often faster than they expected, so it never really helps to raise significantly more than required to fund the next experiment - it only increases the dilution for founders and existing investors, with limited additional upside.